FOREX-Dollar rebounds vs yen, U.S. nonfarm payrolls awaited

 According to a Reuters poll of economists, nonfarm payrolls are seen coming in at 215,000, a big jump from August.

-The Australian and New Zealand dollars also held on to gains won back from the greenback after the U.S. currency's rally against the euro and yen was halted.
+The Australian and New Zealand dollars also held on to gains won back from the greenback as the U.S. currency struggled against the euro and the yen.

 * Files for potential mixed shelf offering; size not disclosed Source text : http://bit.ly/2mwY4hU Further company coverage: